 A new hybrid algorithm based on particle swarm optimization (PSO), evolutionary algorithm (EA), and differential evolution (DE) is presented for training a recurrent neural network (RNN) for multiple-input multiple-output (MIMO) channel prediction.
 The hybrid algorithm is shown to be superior in performance to PSO and differential evolution PSO (DEPSO) for different channel environments.
 The received signal-to-noise ratio is derived for un-coded and beam-forming MIMO systems to see how the RNN error affects the performance.
 This error is shown to deteriorate the accuracy of the weak singular modes, making beam-forming more desirable.
 Bit error rate simulations are performed to validate these results.

-C. Potter et al., "MIMO Beam-Forming with Neural Network Channel Prediction Trained by a Novel PSO-EA-DEPSO Algorithm," Proceedings of the IEEE International Joint conference on Neural Networks, 2008.
-IJCNN 2008.
-(IEEE World Congress on Computational Intelligence), Institute of Electrical and Electronics Engineers (IEEE), Jun 2008.
+C. G. Potter et al., "MIMO Beam-Forming with Neural Network Channel Prediction Trained by a Novel PSO-EA-DEPSO Algorithm," Proceedings of the 2008 IEEE International Joint Conference on Neural Networks, IEEE World Congress on Computational Intelligence (2008, Hong Kong, China), pp. 3338 - 3344, Institute of Electrical and Electronics Engineers (IEEE), Jun 2008.

 Electrical and Computer Engineering